ror-community/ror-site/content/blog/2020-11-11-who-is-the-ror-community.md

 Get in touch with ROR via <info@ror.org> if you would like to join the Community Advisory Group and/or get involved in ROR adoption or curation.

-You can also support ROR and raise awareness about the project by integrating ROR in your system, or asking your service providers to integrate ROR.
+You can also support ROR and raise awareness about the project by integrating ROR in your system, or asking service providers to integrate ROR.
 There are also some community efforts outside of ROR, such as a [project to build a ROR plugin in OJS](https://github.com/pkp/pkp-lib/issues/5912).
 If you are active in the Wiki community, you could get involved in working with [ROR in Wikidata](https://www.wikidata.org/wiki/Property:P6782), or perhaps you'd like to suggest a new Wikipedia page for ROR?

 ## Take the ROR Community Survey!